Career Band Salary Increases & Adjustments

 - Reclassification to a Lower Career Band

 - Effective Date

 - Guiding Policies and Other Resources

-Reclassification to a lower career band is represented by the reclassification of a position to a career band that has a lower journey market reference rate.
-As with reclassifications to a higher career band, the reclassification of a position to a lower career band may occur as a result of changes in the organizational restructuring, redesign of the position (e.g., when a skilled incumbent vacates a position and the department wishes to recruit at a lower level), or when performance issues exist at the current classification level.
-When a position is assigned to a lower career band, the employee's salary may remain the same, if it is within the new career band’s salary range, or it may be reduced if the reclassification is the result of performance issues (e.g., If the duty change is due to the employee’s lack of demonstrated competencies or refusal to accept responsibility in completing job assignments).
-Employees are responsible for meeting University and departmental expectations regarding conduct and performance.
-However, if the primary basis for the request of the reclassification to a lower career band is the result of performance issues, consultation with the Employee Relations department is advised before proceeding.
+Reclassification to a lower career band is represented by the reclassification of a position to a career band that has a lower market reference rate.
+The reclassification of a position to a lower career band may occur as a result of changes in the organization, or redesign of the position (e.g., when a skilled incumbent vacates a position and the department wishes to recruit at a lower level).
+When a position is assigned to a lower career band, the employee's salary may remain the same, if it is within the new career band’s salary range.
 Any resulting salary reduction would be based on factors such as diminished job content, performance, and internal pay alignment within the work unit.

 - Career Band Specifications - Office of State Human Resources Class Specifications provide general guidelines of the duties, knowledge and skills, and minimum requirements for SPA classifications